PaulNovack/boxesCPlus/README.md

 libboost https://www.boost.org/  (sudo apt install libboost-all-dev)

 ## Building
-Once you have all dependancies installed from root of project
+Once you have all dependancies installed from root of project run:

 make build or make clean